francocurotto/DDMre/documentation/rules/abilities_list.md

 Cost: COST x CREST

 ## DISTANCEATTACK (MAX, COST, CREST)
 Until the end of the turn the maximum attack distance for monster becomes MAX, and the attack crest cost becomes 0.
-NOTE: Distance attack can go through monsters and items, but not empty tiles, blocks and monster lords.
+NOTE: Distance attacks can go through monsters, items and monster lords, but not through empty tiles and blocks.

 Cost: COST x CREST